dounan/chat-pc-site/docs/macos/getting-started/index.md

     1. **Delete current chat** - Delete the current active chat (only visible if there is an active chat).
     1. **Delete older chats** - Delete all chats older than the current active chat (only visible if there is an active chat).
     1. **Delete all chats** - Delete all chats.

-## Acccessing settings

-To access settings and other options, right-click (or control-click) the ChatPC menu bar icon.

 ## Keyboard shortcuts